bruno-strandberg/MONA/common_software/README.md

 Prerequisities
 ==============
 * To compile, the script ../setenv.sh needs to be sourced before.
-* Jpp with aanet, using root6, need to be configured.
+* Jpp and aanet with root 6 are required only for reading .evt files with GSGParser.

 How to run
 ==============